omeka/omeka-s-enduser/docs/modules/demodata.md

 Links are now available to see the Items and Item sets created for this dataset.

 !!! note
-	Imported resources will be automatically added to all sites based on the user's settings for default sites.
+	Imported resources will not be added to any sites.
+Users can manually add the items to a site to view their display on the public side of Omeka.

 You will now have "Re-import" or "Purge" buttons available for each imported dataset.